 Marketing could focus on historical societies with an interest in the history of the local area, seeking bookings to tour the church alongside other popular Worcestershire venues with a related connection.
 Churchill is situated within 20 minutes of Evesham, Spetchley and Worcester where there are other Churches Conservation Trust sites.
 Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further.

-The site has limited open floor space for alternative use.
-Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.
+The site has limited open floor space for alternative use and the many bats that live in the church would be a concern for art exhibitions or Champing.

 The Community may need to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.